Azure-Samples/azure-batch-samples/Python/Storage/README.rst

   blobxfer.py mystorageacct container0 mylocalfile.txt

-Note: if you downloaded the script via PyPI, you should not append .py to the invocation; just blobxfer should suffice.
+Note: if you downloaded the script via pip or easy_install, you should not append .py to the invocation; just blobxfer should suffice.

 If mylocalfile.txt exists locally, then the script will attempt to upload the file to container0 on mystorageacct.
 If the file does not exist, then it will